-I bought myself a pair of super-lighweight, 12 point, step-in CAMP Aluminum Nanotech XLC Crampons last winter to reduce the level of effort required to hike in full crampons.
+CAMP Aluminum Nanotech XLC Crampons are super-lightweight, 12 point, step-in crampons that reduce the level of effort required to hike in full crampons.
 Weighing 16.2 ounces per pair, including optional ABS plates, they weigh just a few more ounces than Kahtoola Microspikes (12.5 ounces), making them they are ideal for hiking on packed snow and icy routes where you want the control and edging capabilities of a step-in crampon without the weight of steel.

-For example, I own a pair of Black Diamond Sabertooth Pros which are steel crampons designed for hard core mixed routes (rock and ice) and vertical ice climbing that weight 40.6 ounces per pair, including ABS plates.
+For example, I own a pair of Black Diamond Sabertooth Pros which are steel crampons designed for hard-core mixed routes (rock and ice) and vertical ice climbing that weigh 40.6 ounces per pair, including ABS plates.
 They’re great for that purpose, but take a lot more energy to hike in for any duration, and require that I carry something like microspikes to save energy on long approach hikes up high peaks (like Mt Washington.)

 Hybrid Aluminum and Steel Points

 One of the nice things about the Nanotech XLC is that it is a hybrid crampon with steel points in front for kicking into ice-covered rock and aluminum spikes underneath to save weight.
 This adds a bit more durability to the crampon particularly for ice-covered scrambling when you need forcefully kick in higher angle ice.
 For example, I had to downclimb a 20 foot drop this past weekend over some flash ice on a 7o% grade with a full pack.
 I kicked in my front points and used my ice axe in dagger mode for balance, climbing down the face just as I would have with steel crampons.